Ra1phM/Ra1phM.github.io/README.md

 This repository contains my personal website and blog, located at [ralph.marschall.lu](http://ralph.marschall.lu).
 Powered by [Jekyll](http://jekyllrb.com).

-This website is not completely done yet.
-The main blog content will come in the next days.

 Python Script: Create New Jekyll Post
 ---